Nianca-Chetty103/VsCode_Practise/README.md

 simple test to learn python

 ## Tech Stack 📚
-Python  with tkinter to make the GUI look a little better
+Python  with tkinter to make the GUI look a little better.